-The PCB CAM system typically performs the following steps (see Fig. 4):
+The PCB CAM system typically performs the following steps (Figure 4):

-- Input digital data (Gerber, Excellon, etc) - Reconstruct a physical model of the PCB.
-This may require the manual addition of information that has been 'lost in translation' - Check for errors and if necessary communicate with the designer - Send product information to ERP to support quoting - Send product information to the engineering department who will decide how and on which equipment the PCB will be made, produce the travelers etc. - Optionally tweak the design for DfM and if necessary communicate with the designer.
-At this stage CAM has a model of the single PCB as it will be delivered - Create the customer panel (aka array or shipment panel) - Create the production panel (aka working panel) - Compensate for deviations in the manufacturing processes (e.g. scaling to compensate for distortions during lamination)
+- Input digital data (Gerber, Excellon, etc.) - Reconstruct a physical model of the PCB.
+This may require the manual addition of information that has been "lost in translation." - Check for errors and if necessary communicate with the designer. - Send product information to ERP to support quoting. - Send product information to the engineering department who will decide how and on which equipment the PCB will be made, produce the travelers etc. - Optionally tweak the design for DfM and if necessary communicate with the designer.
+At this stage CAM has a model of the single PCB as it will be delivered. - Create the customer panel (a.k.a. array or shipment panel).